top of page

 Tseng began his musical studies at age 5 on the piano and was a student of the Piano Pedagogy Laboratory Program at the University of Michigan, where he worked with Kelley Benson.
 He later pursued viola under the instruction of Patricia Pats Gurin.
 Tseng completed his undergraduate studies in the Boston area as part of the dual degree program between Tufts University and New England Conservatory.
 There he studied with Martha Katz and received a Bachelor of Music and a Bachelor of Arts in Biology with a minor in Mathematics.
 He subsequently earned his master’s degree from the Indiana University Jacobs School of Music, where he studied with Edward Gazouleas, and served as an Associate Instructor in music theory.

-When not playing the viola, Tseng enjoys attempting to cook, bake, and make drinks, and also spending time with his husband Kevin Fitzgerald and their two dogs, Chipper and Bennie, who can be a real handful.
+When not playing the viola, Tseng enjoys attempting to cook, bake, and make drinks, and also spending time with his husband Kevin Fitzgerald and their lovely two senior dogs Chipper and Bennie.

 Photo Credit: Amy Olson's Wedding Photographer